woojiahao/tp/docs/team/sp4ce-cowboy.md

 * **Delete Transaction Command**: [PRs: [#62](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/62)]
   {_**Credits:** AB3's `Delete` command._}
-  * A CLI command to remove a specified transaction from UniCa$h. **Justification:** Core utility of a Finance Management App.
+  * A CLI command to remove a specified transaction from UniCa$h.
+  **Justification:** Core utility of a Finance Management App.

 * **Clear Transactions Command**: [PRs:
 [#63](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/63)
 [#138](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/138/)]
   {_**Credits:** AB3's `Clear` command._}
-  * **What it does:** A CLI command to remove all transactions, and a parser class. **Justification:** To allow the user to start on a clean slate.
+  * **What it does:** A CLI command to remove all transactions, and a parser class.
+  **Justification:** To allow the user to start on a clean slate.
 Parser ensures that mass-deletion is intentional, adding a layer of safety.

 * **Reset UniCash Command**: [PRs:
 [#90](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/90)
 [#138](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/138/)]
-  * **What it does:** A CLI Command to restore UniCa$h to its original state with the same default transactions that appear when the app is opened for the first time. **Justification:** An easy way for users and testers of the application alike to re-start using UniCa$h from its default state.
+  * **What it does:** A CLI Command to restore UniCa$h to its original state with the same default transactions that appear when the app is opened for the first time.
+  **Justification:** An easy way for users and testers of the application alike to re-start using UniCa$h from its default state.

 * **Help Command & UniCash Welcome Window** [PRs:
   [#96](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/96)]
-  * **What it does:** A CLI command to open the Help Window with the URL to UniCa$h's user guide, and also display a Message with a collated list of commands available, which is also set as the start-up Welcome Window. **Justification:** To allow the user quick access to an overview of commands available.
+  * **What it does:** A CLI command to open the Help Window with the URL to UniCa$h's user guide, and also display a Message with a collated list of commands available, which is also set as the start-up Welcome Window.
+  **Justification:** To allow the user quick access to an overview of commands available.
   _**Note:** The Help Command has been enhanced by [Lip Wei](https://github.com/lipwei1808)
         as mentioned [here](lipwei1808.md)._

 * **Get Transaction Command** [PRs:
 [#101](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/101)]
-  * **What it does:** A CLI Command to see expanded details of a specific transaction. **Justification:** To allow a user to see details of a transaction whose properties' lengths can extend beyond the UI's ability to display them.
+  * **What it does:** A CLI Command to see expanded details of a specific transaction.
+  **Justification:** To allow a user to see details of a transaction whose properties' lengths can extend beyond the UI's ability to display them.

 * **Find Transactions Command Enhancement**: [PRs:
   [#101](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/101)
   [#138](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/138)]
-  * **What it does:** A CLI command that allows the user to search for specific transactions based on certain keywords. **Justification:** To allow the user to search for specific transactions especially if there are many transactions stored. **Highlights:** Complements the Get Command and the Rolling Balance Indicator. **Possible Future Additions:** The Find command is limited to Name, Category and Location.
+  * **What it does:** A CLI command to allow the user to search for specific transactions based on certain keywords.
+  **Justification:** To allow the user find specific transactions especially if there are many transactions stored.
+  **Highlights:** Complements the Get Command and the Rolling Balance Indicator.
+  **Possible Future Additions:** The Find command is limited to Name, Category and Location.
 This can be expanded to include the other properties in the future.
-  * _Note: The initial Find Command was implemented by [Jamie](https://github.com/jamz903) as mentioned [here](jamz903.md)_
+  _Note: The initial Find Command was implemented by [Jamie](https://github.com/jamz903) as mentioned [here](jamz903.md)_

 **User Interface Features**